Cypress swamp in Louisiana

 Some interesting facts about the Atchafalaya Basin:

-Atchafalaya Swamp Visitors Center in Butte LaRose, near Henderson on Interstate Highway I-10 (photograph by the author)
+Atchafalaya Swamp Visitors Center in Butte LaRose, near Henderson on Interstate Highway I-10 (Staff Photo)

 An American-Indian word, "Atchafalaya" (ah-CHA-fa-LIE-ah) means long river.
 Established in 2006, the Atchafalaya National Heritage Area stretches across 14 parishes in south-central Louisiana.

 It is among the most culturally rich and ecologically varied regions in the United States, home to the widely recognized Cajun culture as well as a diverse population of European, African, Caribbean and Native-American descent.